aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

 ## Mercantile process model from merchants perspective

 - To order to deliver cycle from merchant perspective has been managed with the eye towards standardization and cost.
-- This is based on assumtion that the organization must create a set of operating standards for service and production.They perform to those standards while minimizing the cost.
+- This is based on assumption that the organization must create a set of operating standards for service and production.They perform to those standards while minimizing the cost.
 - To fully realize and maintain a competitive advantage in the online environment, it is necessary to examine the order management cycle(OMC) that also includes the traditional order to delivery cycle.
 - Steps of OMC
-  - Presale Interaction
+  - Pre-sale Interaction
     - Order planning and order generation
     - Cost estimation and pricing
   - Service production and delivery